Dhruv0Upadhyay/100_Days_of_RTL/Day1/README.md

 No. of inputs =2 <br/>
 No. of outputs=2 <br/>

-The output sum is the least
+The output sum is the least significant bit (LSB) of the result.
+The output carry is the most significant bit (MSB) of the result.

 # Logic Circuit Diagram
 <img src="Half_Adder.jpg" alt="Circuit Diagram" style="height: 250px; width: 250px"/>